kdavis46/karithru-agentic-system/KarithruAI_agentic_system_design.md

 - Credit approval or extension decisions: The system does not make credit, financing, or credit-limit extension decisions; such steps require established credit controls and human approval.
 - Contractual or legal review: KarithruAI does not perform contract interpretation, legal review, or binding contractual commitments.
 - Autonomous execution of irreversible financial transactions: The system does not initiate irreversible billing, refunds, or payment captures without explicit human authorization.
-- Policy overrides without human authorization: FulfillAI will not bypass or override documented policies, compliance checks, or regulatory controls without documented human sign-off.
+- Policy overrides without human authorization: KarithruAI will not bypass or override documented policies, compliance checks, or regulatory controls without documented human sign-off.

 These non-goals reflect an explicit stance of operational restraint and governance; they are deliberate boundaries to prevent unauthorized scope expansion and ensure human accountability for legal, financial, and policy-sensitive actions.